OsheyBoi/Proto-Clicker-2/README.md

     - Adjusted Text locations for Tiers Upgrade Info

 - Balancing Changes
-    - Lowered Price scaling  on CU1 scaling before its upgraded
+    - Changed Price Scaling for CU1 and CU4

 - Bug Fixes
     - Xp multiplier just not being a thing